 Bike White Plains

-White Plains encourages bicycle use through the installation of bike lanes, the identification of "shared" bike routes, and a bike share program.
+White Plains encourages bicycle use through the installation of bike lanes and the identification of "shared" bike routes.

-White Plains has 4.3 miles of designated bike lanes and numerous other bike routes with painted shoulders and "sharrows" for shared lanes.
+White Plains has over 5 miles of designated bike lanes and numerous other bike routes with painted shoulders and "sharrows" for shared lanes.

 - Park in or next to bike rack or designated bike parking area